 Cherry tomatoes — Juicy fresh cherry tomatoes melt beautifully in this soup.
 You can substitute them with regular tomatoes diced in small chunks or even canned chopped tomatoes.

 Fresh thyme and rosemary — Fresh herbs are best for ribollita because they infuse the broth with so much flavour.
-If you don't have any on hand, you can substitute them with 1 teaspoon dried thyme and dried rosemary each.

 Cannellini beans — I make ribollita with canned beans because it's so convenient, but you can definitely make it with dried beans that you've cooked from scratch.